๐ŸฅIntro to Art

 Why This Matters

-When you study art history, you're not just memorizing paintings and dates—you're learning how societies collected, preserved, and displayed art to shape cultural identity and public taste.
-Museums are the institutions that determine what counts as art, whose stories get told, and how we encounter masterpieces across time periods.
+When you study art history, you're not just memorizing paintings and dates.
+You're learning how societies collected, preserved, and displayed art to shape cultural identity and public taste.
+Museums determine what counts as art, whose stories get told, and how we encounter masterpieces across time periods.
 Understanding why certain museums emerged when and where they did reveals broader patterns about patronage, nationalism, colonialism, and the democratization of culture.

-You're being tested on your ability to connect individual artworks to their institutional contexts and to understand how museums function as gatekeepers of artistic canons.
-Don't just memorize which museum has which famous painting—know what type of collection each museum represents, what historical forces created it, and how its mission shapes what art gets celebrated.
-That conceptual understanding is what separates a strong FRQ response from a forgettable one.
+For this course, you should be able to connect individual artworks to their institutional contexts and understand how museums function as gatekeepers of artistic canons.
+Don't just memorize which museum has which famous painting.
+Know what type of collection each museum represents, what historical forces created it, and how its mission shapes what art gets celebrated.

 Royal and Imperial Collections Turned Public